OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 var *name* : *type* ;

 > This declares a global variable.
 If type is an atomic type, the variable will be initialized to the zero value for that type.
 Otherwise the variable will be uninitialized.
-Reading a global variable of non-atomic type before initializing it will cause undefined behavior.
+Reading an uninitialized variable before initializing it will cause undefined behavior.

-`[public]  func`` *name* ( *argname1: type1, argname2: type2, ...* ) *returntype codeblock*
+`[public] func` *name* ( *argname1: type1, argname2: type2, ...* ) *returntype codeblock*

 > This declares a function and provides its code.
 >
 > The public modifier is optional.
 It indicates that the function can be called by code outside this source code file.
 Non-public functions cannot be called directly by outside code.
-(However, pointers to non-public functions can be passed to outside code, and this would allow the pointed-to function to be called externally.
+(However, pointers to non-public functions can be passed to outside code, and this would allow the pointed-to function to be called by outside code.)
 >
+> The arguments are treated as local variables within the function, so code in the function can read them or assign to them.
+>
 > If the function does not return a value, *returntype* should be `void`.
 Otherwise the function will return a single value of the specified type.
 (We'll see below that the type can be a tuple, allowing multiple values to be packaged together into a single return value.)
 >
 > If *returntype* is not `void`, then the compiler must be able to infer that execution cannot reach the end of *codeblock* (so that the function terminates via a `return` statement, or the function runs forever).
+If the compiler is unable to verify this, it will generate an error.

 ## Types